-The Transnational Law and Justice Network (TLJN) is a research, advocacy and networking consortium housed at Windsor Law.
+The Transnational Law and Racial Justice Network (TLRJN) is a research, advocacy and networking consortium housed at Windsor Law.
 Using law as our main tool, we research, teach and work with communities in pursuit of social justice.

 Our work is transnational in several respects.
 First, we are concerned with the ways in which Canadian laws regulate the lives of those who cross national borders.
 Migrant workers and immigration law are of particular interest to us.

 Second, we explore how borders shape the pursuit of social justice by enabling some legal outcomes and inhibiting others.
 Transnational environmental advocacy offers a good example.